Marine Highway 101 for last mile planning

 -

-At this point of the pandemic, supply chain = mashugana which is Yiddish for a crazy mess.
+At the point of the pandemic we first wrote this, supply chain = mashugana which is Yiddish for a crazy mess.

 The supply chain looks like this: Manufacturer (usually overseas by now) puts goods on a plane or ship that arrives at an airport or marine terminal and gets unloaded onto a truck.